conversejs/converse.js/docs/source/troubleshooting.rst

 Outsource credential management to something else
 *************************************************

-The issues mentioned above are mostly associated with intergrations where users log in manually.
+The issues mentioned above are mostly associated with integrations where users log in manually.
 They do not pertain to integrations where Converse automatically fetches user credentials from the backend via the :ref:`credentials_url` setting.

-Use BOSH instead of websocket
+Use BOSH instead of Websocket
 *****************************

 `BOSH <https://xmpp.org/extensions/xep-0206.html>`_ can be thought of